finkmoritz/flutter_amplify_auth_ui/README.md

     - Amazon

 ### SignUpPage
-- Sign up via username, password and email address (plus confirmation code)
+- Sign up via password and one of the following (plus confirmation code):
+    - username
+    - email
+    - phone number
 - Additional required attributes (if configured):
     - Nickname
     - Date of Birth
+    - Phone number

 ### PasswordResetPage
-- Reset password via confirmation code and
+- Reset password via confirmation code and one of the following
-    - username or
+    - username
     - email
+    - phone number

 ## Install